nathanleclaire/blog/source/_posts/2013-10-27-5-cool-unix-hacks-for-fun-and-productivity.markdown

 # vim macros

 A lot of the time when you're writing code, or doing related tasks, you find yourself in need of a way to repeat the same editor commands over and over, perhaps with a slight variation.
 Different editors provide slightly different ways of addressing this.
-[Sublime Text](), for example, has a "killer feature" where you are able to place multiple cursors in various locations and edit away.
+[Sublime Text](http://www.sublimetext.com/), for example, has a "killer feature" where you are able to place multiple cursors in various locations and edit away.
 In `vim` (and in `emacs` too, but here we'll be covering the `vim` method) you record and playback keyboard macros to accomplish this.
 It is a tool with an absurd amount of power and flexibility, and offers the chance to speed up productivity on repetitive editing tasks by an order of magnitude.

+To make a macro, press `q` in normal mode, then press another key to "name" the macro (usually I use `q` again).  `vim` will start recording your keystrokes.  `vim` will remember which keystrokes you make until you press `q` again to save the macro.
+You can replay with `@`-letter in normal mode, so I am usually pressing `@q`.
+You can also preface the `@`/replay command with a number so that you can rapidly execute your macro over and over (like much in `vim`-land, the "grammar" behaves as you would be accustomed to).
+If you're accustomed to using `vim`'s fancy movement commands (for instance, using `/` search to navigate), and practice a little bit, you will soon be able to whip up thunderous macros that will leave your mouse-dependent colleagues in the dust.

-{% img /images/five-tips/vim-macros.jpg Who needs multiple cursors? %}
+{% img /images/five-tips/vim-macros.gif Who needs multiple cursors? %}

+For more info on `vim` macros, see here: [Vim Wiki (Macros)](http://vim.wikia.com/wiki/Macros)

+That's all for now, folks.
+Hope you enjoyed and I'll see you next week!